MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/powershellget-3.x/Microsoft.PowerShell.PSResourceGet/Update-PSModuleManifest.md

 ### -IconUri

-Specifies the URL of an icon for the module.
+Specifies the URI of an icon for the module.
 The specified icon is displayed on the gallery web page for the module.

 ```yaml